KDE/kdewin-installer/readme.txt

 3 gui
     1 add check for partial downloads
-	2 goto finish page directly when installing is ready 3 display message when downloading and installing is ready 4 center checkboxes in package selector page -> not possible yet, see comment in source 5 reduce column width of package types in package selector page 7 fix perl package list import or reduce to one package
+	4 center checkboxes in package selector page -> not possible yet, see comment in source 5 reduce column width of package types in package selector page 7 fix perl package list import or reduce to one package